Deconstructed Hypercharge: A Natural Model of Flavour: Results and Phenomenology

 \subsection{Tree-level SMEFT matching}

-As emphasized throughout the paper, there is a well-defined (and natural) limit of the model in which the $Z'$ boson dominates the low-energy phenomenology, with the other states (the VLF and heavy Higgs) being decoupled to the high scale $4\pi f$.
-The mass and couplings of the $Z'$ are given above in Eqs. (\ref{eq:Zp-mass}) and (\ref{eq:Zp-couplings}).
+As emphasized throughout the paper, there is a well-defined (and natural) limit of the model in which the $Z'$ boson dominates the low-energy phenomenology, with the other states (the VLQ and heavy Higgs) being decoupled to the high scale $4\pi f$.\footnote{For a phenomenological overview of two Higgs doublet models with approximate $U(2)^5$ flavour symmetries, see \emph{e.g.}~\cite{Altmannshofer:2018bch,Botella:2016krk,Altmannshofer:2015esa,Blechman:2010cs,Altmannshofer:2012ar}.} The mass and couplings of the $Z'$ are given in Eqs. (\ref{eq:Zp-mass}) and (\ref{eq:Zp-couplings}).
 As justified above, we assume the `up-alignment' scenario for CKM mixing, {\em i.e.} that the up-quark Yukawa matrix is diagonal in the gauge interaction eigenbasis.
 It is then convenient to define the left-handed quark doublets as $q_{L}^i=(u_L^i, V_{ij} d_L^j)$, which means there is no flavour violation at the level of SMEFT operators.

 The non-zero operators obtained by integrating out the $Z'$ at $\Lambda = M_{Z'}$ and matching onto the SMEFT at dimension-6 are as follows, in the Warsaw basis~\cite{Grzadkowski:2010es}.
-(As before, $Y_\psi$ denotes the SM hypercharge quantum number of fermion species $\psi$, in a normalisation where $Y_q=1/6$.)
+(As before, $X_\psi$ denotes the SM hypercharge quantum number of fermion species $\psi$, in a normalisation where $X_q=1/6$.)
 First, the non-zero Wilson coefficients (WCs) for four-quark operators are

 where $\alpha,\, \beta \in \{1,2,3\}$ are flavour indices.
 All the four-lepton operator WCs are

 while the non-zero semi-leptonic operators are

 Next, we have the Higgs-bifermion operators: